The heartbeat of stellar halos: Insights from the stellar halo mass-metallicity relation: Discussion

 Finally, the stability time inferred from the galaxy stellar mass relation should be interpreted with caution due to the diversity in formation histories of galaxies, reflected in the variety of halo mass fractions at a fixed $\mgal$, as was discussed for M31 and MW.
 The large scatter ($\sigma=2.6$~Gyr) in the $\mgal$–$\tst$ plane might reflects the stochastic nature of galaxy formation and limits the precision of $\tst$ inferred from $\mgal$ alone.
 Larger samples are needed to test this trend and probe any secondary dependence.

 A numerical caveat to our result is the uncertainty in defining the moment when stellar material from a dwarf galaxy becomes part of the main halo (referred to as merger time in this work).
 This timing likely depends on several factors, including the subhalo identification algorithm and the merger tree construction method.
 Observationally, identifying this transition is equally challenging, as it is not always clear when a tidally stripped dwarf galaxy should no longer be classified as a distinct system (e.g., the case of the Sagittarius dwarf in the Milky Way).
-Additionally, stellar halos are expected to have in-situ stars, which might have different origin. \citetalias{Gonzalez-Jara_2025} showed that for these halos the fraction of in-situ is about 20\%.
+Additionally, stellar halos are expected to have in-situ stars, which might have different origin. \citetalias{Gonzalez-Jara_2025} showed that for these outer halos the fraction of in-situ is about 20\%.
 However, we note that in our estimations, we have considered them to calculate $\tninety$ and hence, the simulated relation between $\tst$ and $\tninety$ already considered the possible presence of in-situ stars at higher galactocentric distances.
+Finally, we note that the estimated values of $\tninety$ depend on the adopted stellar population (see Appendix~\ref{appendix:SH-t90}).
+However, regardless of whether ex-situ, accreted, or all stellar particles are considered, we consistently find a correlation between $\tninety$ and $\tst$, although the slope of the relation varies.
+This highlights the sensitivity of halo assembly times to the definition of the stellar component and suggests that such relations can provide a useful test of the subgrid physics implemented in simulations.
+A similar dependence is also found in observations, \citet{Harmsen_2023} show that the inferred $\tninety$ varies depending on the halo region used in their analysis of individual galaxies, reflecting the complexity of stellar halos and the expected presence of substructures.
+These results emphasize the importance of assessing which stellar populations are used to study the properties of the stellar halos.